astropy/astropy/docs/io/fits/usage/unfamiliar.rst

 technically require a character width for each column, such as ``'I10'`` to create a column that can hold integers up to 10 characters wide.

-However, PyFITS allows the width specification to be omitted in some cases.
+However, Astropy allows the width specification to be omitted in some cases.
 When it is omitted from ``'I'`` format columns the minimum width needed to accurately represent all integers in the column is used.
-The only problem with using this shortcut is its ambiguity with the binary table ``'I'`` format, so specifying ``ascii=True`` is a good practice (though PyFITS will still figure out what you meant in most cases).
+The only problem with using this shortcut is its ambiguity with the binary table ``'I'`` format, so specifying ``ascii=True`` is a good practice (though Astropy will still figure out what you meant in most cases).